-4. Peer Learning for the Spread of Best Practice
+4. Peer Learning for the Spread of employee skills

 Peer learning allows for colleagues to demonstrate best practices in microlessons through interactive mediums, such as video.
 This is beneficial to employees as procedures, processes and practices are more relatable when performed by people familiar to them.
 This results in a more well-informed workforce and greater output, contributing to overall organizational success.